awsdocs/amazon-s3-userguide/doc_source/S3OutpostsLifecycleCLIJava.md

 # Creating and managing a lifecycle configuration by using the AWS CLI and SDK for Java<a name="S3OutpostsLifecycleCLIJava"></a>

-Lifecycle rules for Amazon S3 on Outposts buckets are limited to object deletion\.
-You can use lifecycle rules to define when to initiate object deletion based on age or date\.
+You can use S3 Lifecycle to optimize storage capacity for Amazon S3 on Outposts\.
+You can create lifecycle rules to expire objects as they age or are replaced by newer versions\.
 You can create, enable, disable, or delete a lifecycle rule\.

 For more information about S3 Lifecycle, see [Managing your storage lifecycle](object-lifecycle-mgmt.md)\.